Unsolved Slaying of Teacher at Her Mom's House on Mother's Day Was 'Crime of Passion'

 A police report obtained by several news outlets alleged that officers found DelTondo and the boy in a parked car around 2 a.m.

-DelTondo was never charged in the incident, and authorities now say was used to smear her.
+DelTondo was never charged in the incident, which authorities now say was used to smear her.

 “It’s shameful that this woman was painted with a police report that had been written that did not result in criminal charges,” Lozier told CBS News.
 “It was a personal vendetta against her at the time.”